 The neighborhood surrounding the mission is also known for its vibrant arts scene, including numerous murals depicting the history and culture of the area.
 Additionally, the Buena Vista Park offers stunning views of the city, and the district’s diverse array of food options is not to be missed.
 The neighborhood is open daily for visitors to experience its many cultural offerings.

-Cliff House and Sutro Baths
+Cliff House And Sutro Baths

 Cliff House and Sutro Baths are two historic landmarks located in San Francisco, California.
 The Cliff House, first built in 1863, is a restaurant and event venue situated atop a cliff overlooking the Pacific Ocean.
 The Sutro Baths, located nearby, were a large public swimming pool complex built in 1896 by millionaire Adolph Sutro.